CTV exec goes on leave after Lisa LaFlamme controversy | CBC News

 "At 58, I still thought I had a lot more time to tell more of the stories that impact our daily lives," she said in an online video.

+After LaFlamme's original announcement, Bell Media published a news release which said her removal was a business decision made to recognize "changing viewer habits."

+The company later said that it regretted "the way in which the news of her departure has been communicated."

-With files from Idil Mussa
+With files from Idil Mussa, Jackson Weaver and The Canadian Press